broilo/CS50/pset1/README.md

 ## [Submit Hello](https://cs50.harvard.edu/x/2020/psets/1/hello/)

-## Submit one of version of Mario's pyramid:
+## Submit one version of Mario's pyramid:

 * [this version](https://cs50.harvard.edu/x/2020/psets/1/mario/less/) of Mario if feeling less comfortable
 * [this version](https://cs50.harvard.edu/x/2020/psets/1/mario/more/) of Mario if feeling more comfortable